Aid group says Libyan militia is holding hostage 60 migrants | Law-Order

 Aid group says Libyan militia is holding hostage 60 migrants

-A Libyan armed group is holding hostage at least 60 migrants, including two dozen children, in “appalling” conditions after abducting them over two weeks ago, an aid group said on Saturday.
+A Libyan armed group is holding hostage at least 60 migrants, including two dozen children, in "appalling" conditions after abducting them almost two weeks ago, an aid group has said.
 Masked militiamen abducted the migrants on September 28 from the town of al-Ajaylat, around 80 kilometers west of the capital, Tripoli, according to Medecins Sans Frontieres.
-The statement said that the armed group initially took hostage around 350 migrants, mainly from West Africa, but that most of the migrants managed to escape while some others were released.
+The statement on Saturday said that the armed group initially took hostage around 350 migrants, mainly from West Africa, but that most of the migrants managed to escape while some others were released.

 The militia stole valuable items and identification documents from the migrants, before taking them to a warehouse guarded by armed men in the nearby coastal city of Sabratha, the biggest launching point for the mainly African migrants who make the dangerous voyage across the Mediterranean Sea, the group said.
 The Switzerland-based organization, also known as Doctors Without Borders, said that the remaining hostages are being held by the militia at a former military base.